 Direct Dial: 503.499.4418Fax: email@example.com

-John Bennett is a trial lawyer.
-He has tried cases for more than 32 years in Oregon and Washington, both states in which he is licensed to practice.
+John Bennett is a Fellow in the American College of Trial Lawyers.
+He has tried cases for more than 35 years in Oregon and Washington, both states in which he is licensed to practice.
 He has also handled cases in Colorado, Idaho, Montana, California and Tennessee by means of pro hac vice admission.
 John's career started in the Multnomah County District Attorney's office, the largest prosecuting office in the state of Oregon, where he tried every type of criminal case, including murders, and was the Chief Deputy District Attorney when he moved to private practice.

 John's current practice predominantly involves first party insurance coverage and defense of claims for extra-contractual damages, so-called "bad faith."
 John has tried to verdict multiple lawsuits involving insurance coverage and/or bad faith issues.
 Most cases settle; John is adept and experienced in all forms of alternative dispute resolution (ADR).